This page will house all my 3D-printed files that I share for personal use. You can download the STP files and 3D print them yourself.

 Hex support for varying thickness of folds, the Sphere works to keep the centers of spirals level with top edges).

 Clothes hanger extensions: Using Dollar Store hangers and some box tape, you can extend the hangers to support the arm sleeves (short).
 This way, you can see the whole shirt; there is no hanging fabric for the arms.
-Several versions started thick and heavy (I use these to dry shirts), then thin and flexible, just enough to give support to the arm sleeves.
+Several versions started thick and heavy (I use these to dry shirts), then thin and flexible, just enough to support the arm sleeves.
 They are also able to bend and are lightweight.

 Handles for string,